arnau/seachess/notes/dive_into_frictionlessdata/index.md

 but others didn't make the cut.

 The `number` type uses the lexical formatting of [XML Schema Decimal].
-I can only wonder why this what chosen over other definitions like the one in JSON which is the one JSON Schema uses.
+I can only wonder why this was chosen over other definitions like the one in JSON which is the one JSON Schema uses.

 The `bareNumber` property got me by surprise, I would've thought that would